-Previous Comments: The applicant continues to fail to liaise with the Trust to seek to secure an appropriate solution for the canal to cross this site.
-In order to ensure that the works necessary for the canal to pass under the railway are undertaken at the same time as the southern bypass engagement is required without delay.
+The applicant continues to fail to liaise with the Trust to seek to secure an appropriate solution for the canal to cross to the north of the application site.
+The documents submitted by the applicant fail to recognise that the delivery of the canal is a planning policy requirement rather than aspirational.